Christ University: Campus

-The Pune Lavasa Campus also known as the Analytical hub of CHRIST (Deemed to be University) is an off-Campus Institution of CHRIST (Deemed to be University) Bangalore, located within the Sahyadri mountain range in Lavasa, Pune which was established in 2014, the Campus is spread over 28 acres.
+The Pune Lavasa Campus, also known as the Analytical hub of the university, located within the Sahyadri mountain range in Lavasa, Pune which was established in 2014, the Campus is spread over 28 acres.

 Organization and Administration

-The university is managed by the CHRIST University Trust, which in turn is organized by the CMI congregation, under the Syro Malabar Major Archiepiscopal Church.
-The rector of the Dharmaram Pontifical Athenaeum is always the chancellor of the university.
-The present vice-chancellor is Rev. Dr. Fr.
-Joseph C C, a CMI priest.
+The university is managed by the CHRIST University Society, which in turn is organized by the CMI congregation, under the Syro Malabar Major Archiepiscopal Church.
+The Rector of the Pontifical Athenaeum Dharmaram Vidya Kshetram is the de-facto Chancellor of the university.
+The present chancellor is Dr. Fr.
+Saju Chackalackal and vice chancellor is Dr. Fr.
+Joseph C C, both CMI priests.

 Academics

 The university has over 30,000 students and more than 1200 faculty members across all campuses.
 It has a foreign student community of about 700 from 58 nationalities.
 The university offers nationally and internationally recognised undergraduate, postgraduate and research programmes.